 Mercy Corps is focused on providing assistance to these vulnerable and underserved populations, who are most likely to be missed in broader relief efforts.
 This includes the elderly — many of whom depend on welfare or social security — along with people with disabilities and those living in remote rural areas, like the mountain towns of Las Marias and Maricao.

-Today, the majority of Puerto Rico’s public schools are open again.
-Some schools have been converted into community centers and shelters, forcing students to relocate and find alternate routes to resume their studies.
-About one in 13 students have left the island since Maria hit.
-And the newest fiscal plan includes a measure to permanently close nearly 300 schools — roughly a quarter of all of the island's public schools, affecting an estimated 60,000 students.
+Today, the majority of Puerto Rico’s public schools are open again, with exceptions.
+Some schools have been converted into community centers and shelters, requiring students to relocate and find alternate routes to resume their studies.
+And economic trouble exacerbated by the storm has forced the closure of 265 more — roughly a quarter of all of the island's public schools, affecting an estimated 60,000 students.

 Many students have left the island since Maria hit, and the student population is expected to continue declining as more families flee high unemployment and poor public services made worse by storm damage.
-Those who remain will continue dealing with the consequences of a sustained break in their educations, along with the stress of recovering from a natural disaster.
+Those who remain will continue dealing with the consequences of a sustained break in their education, along with the stress of recovering from a natural disaster.

 How is Mercy Corps helping?